GuyArieli17/RL-simulation-/tutorial/roadnet.md

 Roadnet File Format
 ===================
 The simulation(cityflow) use this json file to build the road map on witch the vehicle drive.
-The file compose of 2 main 'objects' witch determined him: `intersections` , `roads`.
+The file compose of 2 main 'objects' witch determined it behaviour: `intersections` , `roads`.

 ### intersections